 - Morrison Park to Paunack Park (Lake Monona): 2.6 miles.
 Mostly too big and busy to paddle, paddlers still do so and enjoy scenic vistas of the downtown.

 - Paunack Park to Babcock Park (Lake Waubesa): 4.2 miles.
 Probably too much flatwater to be interesting.

 - Babcock Park to Fish Camp Park (Mud Lake): 4.1 miles.
 Wide and flat.
 Probably uninteresting.

 - Fish Camp Road to La Follette Park (Lake Kegonsa): 2.4 miles.
 Probably uninteresting lake paddling.

-- Stebbinsville Road to Murwin Park: 6.2 miles and this reviewed here.
+- Stebbinsville Rd to Murwin Park: 6.2 miles.

 - Murwin Park to the Rock River: 2.8 miles.
-There is a take-out a half mile downstream on the Rock River by Hwy H.
+Final stretch on the Yahara and then a short leg on the Rock River.
+Probably ok, but nothing special.

 Many of Yahara's tributaries are navigable as well.

-- Wingra Creek - A short urban paddle west of the Isthmus that might be fun (west of Lake Monona).
+- Wingra Creek - A short urban paddle west of the Isthmus that might be fun.

-- 7 Mile Creek - West of Lake Monana I've heard this is a pleasant paddle.
+- Seven Mile Creek - West of Lake Monona, I've heard this is a pleasant paddle.

 - Swan Creek - Possible prospect but short (south of Lake Waubesa)

 - Murphy Creek - Interesting wetland prospect but access on the upstream sections looks tricky (south of Lake Waubesa)